tddg/cs571-spring20/proj0b.md

 ignore most of this directory.

 <tt>kern/include:</tt>
 These are the include files that the kernel needs.
-The <tt>kern</tt> subdirectory contains include files that are visible not only to the operating system itself, but also to user-level programs.
-(Think about why it's named "kern" and where the files end up when installed.)
+The `kern` subdirectory contains include files that are visible not only to the operating system itself, but also to user-level programs.
+(Think about why it's named "`kern`" and where the files end up when installed.)

 **Question 5.** How many hardclock interrupts per second are possible in the fastest speed?

-**Question 6.** How large are OS/161 pids?
+**Question 6.** How large are OS/161 `pids`?
 How many processes do you think OS/161 could support as you have it now?
 A sentence or two of justification is fine.

 **Question 7.** What is the system call number for a reboot?
 Is this value available to userspace programs?
 Why or why not.